 One of the most commonly used strategies for startup hedge funds is the long/short equity strategy.
 As the name suggests, the long/short equity strategy involves taking long and short positions in equity and equity derivative securities.
 Funds using a long/short strategy employ a wide range of fundamental and quantitative techniques to make investment decisions.
 Long/short funds tend to invest primarily in publicly traded equity and their derivatives and tend to be long-biased.
 Long/short funds also tend to have reasonably straightforward investment fund terms.
 Accordingly, lock-ups, gates, and other withdrawal terms are usually on the more permissive side because of the ease of liquidating positions when needed to facilitate investor withdrawals.

 Credit funds make debt investments based on lending inefficiencies.
-Credit funds tend to follow cyclical patterns, and are most active following economic downturns and restrictions in the credit market.
-Credit funds include distressed debt strategies, fixed income strategies, direct lending and others.
+Credit funds tend to follow cyclical patterns and are most active following economic downturns and restrictions in the credit market.
+Credit funds include distressed debt strategies, fixed income strategies, direct lending, and others.

 Fixed income funds invest in long-term government, bank and corporate bonds, debentures, convertible notes, capital notes, and their derivatives, which pay a fixed rate of interest.
 Many fixed income funds have lower risk tolerances than distressed debt funds and place capital preservation as a higher priority, leading to more diversification and volatility-reducing strategies.
-A common fixed income hedge fund strategy is fixed income arbitrage, discussed below.
+A conventional fixed income hedge fund strategy is fixed income arbitrage, discussed below.

 Relative value arbitrage, or “pairs trading” involves taking advantage of perceived price discrepancies between highly correlated investments, including stocks, options, commodities, and currencies.
 A pure relative value arbitrage strategy involves high risk and requires extensive expertise.